simowment/NT_MT5_Adapter/README.md

 ## 🔍 Known Limitations

-1.  **Speed**: Fetching millions of M1 bars takes time (HTTP overhead).
-Use local caching for backtests after the first download.
-2.  **Ticks**: Tick data is heavy.
-Requesting large tick ranges will be slow; use M1 bars where possible.
-3.  **Account Type**: Currently optimized for **Netting** accounts.
-Hedging accounts may cause position tracking desyncs.
+1.  **Account Type**: Currently optimized for **Netting** accounts.
+Hedging accounts are functional but may cause position tracking intricacies in complex scenarios.
+2.  **HTTP Overhead**: Fetching millions of M1 bars is subject to HTTP latency.
+Use local caching (Nautilus standard `Cache`) for repeated backtests.
+3.  **Order Matching**: Order modification and cancellation are supported but depend on the broker's MT5 execution rules.

+---

+## 📜 License
+Licensed under the GNU Lesser General Public License Version 3.0 (LGPL-3.0).